-The fee will cover tuition, teaching materials, accommodation in multiple rooms at the VIU campus, meals in the VIU cafeteria and Social events.

-Student participants will be responsible for covering their own travel expenses to and from Venice and local transportation.
+The fee will cover tuition, teaching materials, lunches in the VIU cafeteria and Social events.
+Student participants will be responsible for covering their own travel expenses to and from Venice, local transportation and accommodation.
+Accommodation costs on campus The costs of accommodation (b&b) on campus in shared room with other participants (double or triple) is 310,00 for 5 nights.
+Further information will be available in the Application form.
+On-line Applications Available from February 5 to March 12, 2019 on the VIU website.

-On-line Applications

-Available from January 8, 2018 on the VIU website.

 Applicants must submit the application form, a letter of motivation - which should include a research statement (max.1500 words), a curriculum vitae and a photo.

-Application deadline: February 28, 2018

-Admitted candidates will be notified by March 7.
+Admitted candidates will be notified by March 15, 2019.

-Credits

-Number of ECTS credits allocated: 2.
-A Certificate of attendance will be issued at the end of the course.